New York City ethnic enclaves: Brazilian

+Most Brazilian Americans in New York can be found in two areas—in Astoria, Queens, and Jackson Heights, Queens.
+But there was a Brazilian enclave on a section of West 46th Street between Fifth Avenue and Sixth Avenue in Midtown Manhattan.
+In Astoria, the area around 36th Avenue and 30th Street is the most Brazilian in character, despite the prevalence of other ethnic groups, like Bengali, Greek, Italian, Mexican, Arab, Japanese, Korean, Indian, Dominican, and Pakistani people.
+The top three languages in Astoria are Spanish, Greek, and Brazilians' native Portuguese.
+The former Brazilian neighborhood, 46th Street between Fifth and Sixth Avenues, was officially named "Little Brazil", but resident Brazilians called it "Rua 46."
+It was dissolved in the 1990s due to gentrification.

 Colombian

 Colombians have come in small numbers to New York City since the 1950s.
 The major exodus of Colombians from Colombia came in the 1970s and early 1980s when many of Colombia's cities were facing hardships from drug traffickers, crime and lack of employment.
 55% of Colombians in New York City live in Queens, specifically in Jackson Heights, Corona, Elmhurst and Murray Hill.
 In 2019, it was and estimated that 505,493 Colombians lived in New York City, representing 5.6% of the total population.